Shist/Stores-and-products-JS-/README.md

-# lx-course-dec23-zhukouski-pavel-vanillajs

-## Description

-This is a web page that working with list of stores and their details.
+This is the MVC app with stores and products that imitates the work of SAPUI5 framework but based on native JavaScript